PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-06-20 06:34:31
+Last updated: 2024-06-20 06:35:04
-Random Quote: I'm a Mandalorian.
-Weapons are part of my religion. - Din Djarin
+Random Quote: Friendships are the foundation that we stand on. - Nina Locke